wit4401/wit4401/README.md

 # Welcome 👋🏽 🤖
 ## About Me
-I'm a Software Engineer for the National Security Agency.
-I am a Salisbury University alumnus.
+I'm a Federal Civilian Software Engineer and a Salisbury University alumnus.
 I specialize in full stack development with experience in data science, high performance computing, and object oriented programming.
 My outside interest include video games, theatrical performing, and reading.
 The various personal and research based projects along with various university class assignments can be found in the repositories associated with my profile.
 Feel free to explore as I update with current personal development on display.
 ## Achievements
 * University Overall GPA: 3.4
 * Salisbury University Upsilon Pi Epsilon Honor Society